apostrophecms/stagecoach/README.md

 `sc-proxy` is a node.js-based frontend proxy server solution for web apps that listen on independent ports, built on top of the `node-http-proxy` module.
 It picks up port numbers directly from the Stagecoach `data/port` files.
 It's a neat proof of concept, but we've found that performance is much better with nginx (see above).
 If you're still interested in sc-proxy, check out the `README.md` in that subdirectory for more information.

 ## Changelog

+12/23/2016:

+* `sc-restart` is now available as a handy remote command.
+It runs the `deployment/stop` and `deployment/start` scripts on the specified target server, exactly as if you had redeployed the site.

+* The default `start` script is now smart enough to take apps configured for multiple ports into account when searching for the next free port for a new app.

 09/14/2016: `sc-shell` now accepts an optional username.
 Syntax: `sc-shell root@production` connects to the `production` target but uses the username `root` rather than the username in the `settings.production` file.